 - Communicate with your partner, and let him know how you are feeling.

 - Know that your sex drive will come back again!

-It’s really difficult to concentrate on your lovemaking, when your baby is sleeping right next to you, and you might be interrupted as well.
+It’s really difficult to concentrate on your lovemaking when your baby is sleeping right next to you, waiting to interrupt just when things are finally warming up.
 Mom and Dad need to maybe find a different room, when the occasion arises ;-)